parrt/msds689/README.md

   * [Problem-solving exercise: LeetCode backtracking](https://leetcode.com/explore/interview/card/top-interview-questions-medium/109/backtracking/795/) (Walking graphs often involves backtracking)

 The use of recursive algorithms will be emphasized frequently and wherever appropriate to reinforce this critical mechanism.
 Discussion of formal algorithm complexity will also be emphasized throughout the lectures.

+# Administrivia

+**ACADEMIC HONESTY.** You must abide by the copyright laws of the United States and academic honesty policies of USF.
+You may not copy code from other current or previous students.
+All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
+Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
+Plagiarism consists of copying material from any source and passing off that material as your own original work.
+Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
+Giving code or showing code to another student is also considered a violation.

+The golden rule: **You must never represent another person’s work as your own.**

+If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.

+**Note:** Leaving your laptop unattended is a common means for another student to take your work.
+It is your responsibility to guard your work.
+Do not leave your printouts laying around or in the trash. *All persons with common code are likely to be considered at fault.*

 **USF policies and legal declarations**